zumasys/docs/site/docs/jbase/dynamic-objects/quick-start-on-dynamic-objects/README.md

 * Lets duplicate one of our order items item = order->items[0] order->items->$append(item)

-order->objecttomv(ID,RECORD)
+order->objecttomv(ID,RECORD)                                <--

-order = new object("Order"); * init our order back
+order = new object("Order"); * init our order back          <--

-order->mvtoobject(ID,RECORD)
+order->mvtoobject(ID,RECORD)                                <--

-print order->$tojson(1)
+crt order->$tojson(1)

 stop
 ```

-All the modified lines are in bold.
+All the modified lines are indicated.
 As you can see all the rest of the code is the same.
 A few items to mention Classes.

-1. They are really creating jBase Functions.
-But instead of having to do a DEFFUN it is replaced with the much easier order = new object("Order") syntax.
+1. They are really creating jBASE Functions.
+But instead of having to perform a DEFFUN, it is replaced with the much easier order = new object("Order") syntax.
 2. You can have a variable number of input arggs (Not shown in this example).
 3. You have a private storage area for your Functions via your object.
 This allows you to do what you would normally do in a Named Common inside your object.
 The object can store any pick variable, including File Variables.
 4. jBASE objects can also be stored in a Dimensional array.

 Pick has always been a type of object database/language.
 With very structured Includes with Equates much of this can be duplicated.
 But as you can see these structures are easier to work with.
 You can extend your "Class" to have all your business logic for a particular object.
 For example, if we wished to add a calc sales tax we could add a new method to our class.
 This, of course, is available today with subroutines but with Classes you can group all your logic into a single Class library.
 You could even add a load and write a method to actually read and write your pick records to disk.